brennonbrimhall/augur-cpp/README.md

 ```

 You'll need to verify that you have a compiler, a recent CMake, and git installed.
-If you're looking for performance, make sure that you bulid a release build as
+If you're looking for performance, make sure that you build a release binary as
 shown and that CMake has found OpenMP.

 ### macOS